 The department of Mathematics offers two programs leading to a Master of Science degree: one in Mathematics with tracks in 1) pure mathematics, 2) applied mathematics or 3) statistics and the other in Scientific Computing.
-The department of Mathematics also participates in an interdisciplinary program leading to a Ph.D. in Computing and Information Sciences and Engineering.
-Please refer to the Interdisciplinary Programs section for information on this doctoral program.
+The department of Mathematics also participates in an interdisciplinary program leading to a Ph.D. in Computing and Information Sciences Engineering. refer Please the Interdisciplinary Programs section for information on this doctoral program.